npalex/Lid-driven-cavity-FENE-P/README.md

 ## **Discussion**:
 &emsp; The videos above indicate a Newtonian response at early times, with a centrally located primary vortex, followed by viscoelastic relaxation that drives the primary vortex to migrate upstream toward the upper left corner of the cavity.
-Finite extensibility under the conditions presented here, appears to reduce this effect as well as the effective viscoelastic relaxation time. which is consistent with the energy density figure above.
+Finite extensibility under the conditions presented here, appears to reduce this effect as well as the effective viscoelastic relaxation time.

-This behavior can be understood by refomrulating the FENE-P model in terms of the polymeric stress tensor $\tau_p$:
+This behavior can be understood by reformulating the FENE-P model in terms of the polymeric stress tensor $\tau_p$:

 $$ \tau_p + \lambda_{eff} \tau_{p_{(1)}}
 			= \eta_{p,eff} \left(\nabla u + \nabla u^T \right). $$

-where $\tau_{p_{(1)}}$ denotes the upper convected derivative of $/tau_p$, the effective viscoelastic relaxation time is
+where $\tau_{p_{(1)}}$ denotes the upper convected derivative of $\tau_p$.
+Here, the effective viscoelastic relaxation time is given by

 $$ \lambda_{eff} = \frac{\lambda}{f_2} ,$$